“Books give a soul to the universe, wings to the mind, flight to the imagination and life to everything.” – Plato

-During English lessons we teach children a range of strategies to help them read words but also how to understand the meaning, We also have separate inference lessons, this is where children are taught how to look for meaning through the authors use of language.
+During English lessons we continue teach children a range of strategies to help them to read words, but also how to understand the meaning, We have separate inference lessons for children who complete the phonics scheme – this is where children are taught how to look for meaning through the authors’ use of language.
 Teachers ask lots of questions to help develop your children’s understanding.
-Find below a link to each year group.
-These links will show you a range of questions that you can use at home when reading with your child as well as giving you an idea about what we do in school.
+Find below a link to each year group, which will show you a range of questions that you can use at home when reading with your child, as well as giving you an idea about what we do in school.

 Reading is such a key skill and we hope the information above helps support you when reading at home with your child.
 If you have any questions about reading at home with your child please contact your child’s class teacher.

 WORLD BOOK DAY 2020.

 What a fantastic day we all had for World Book Day!
 We had an Alice in Wonderland tea party for lunch, lots of book related activities in classrooms and a wonderful whole school assembly to look at each others’ costumes and choose our winners from each class.

 Our wonderful staff, as always, joined in the fun too!

 Tuesday 4th February 2020.

 On a slightly wet and windy Tuesday morning, we braved the cold and traveled to Manchester on the Metrolink.
 For some children this was their first time on the metrolink and very exciting 🙂 Once we got to Manchester we spent some time looking at the statue of Emmeline Pankhurst and talking about suffragettes.